-In Andhra Pradesh, Andhra Pradesh Micro Irrigation Project (APMIP) has a dedicated team to promote micro irrigation while monitoring and data transparency is achieved through IT operations, but there are several issues that APMIP still facing.
+In Andhra Pradesh, Andhra Pradesh Micro Irrigation Project (APMIP) has a dedicated team to promote micro irrigation while monitoring and data transparency is achieved through Information Technology (IT) operations, but there are several issues that APMIP still facing.
 There was a lack of awareness of the scheme amongst the farmers as well as suppliers and officials of the implementing agency.
-The NITI Aayog report highlighted that high proportions of 83% and 52% of the beneficiaries of Warangal and Kurnool districts, respectively, in Andhra Pradesh report this lack of awareness.
-Training needs assessment was seen as requirement before initiating a capacity building programme.
+The Planning Commission report highlighted that high proportions of 83% and 52% of the beneficiaries of Warangal and Kurnool districts, respectively, in Andhra Pradesh report this lack of awareness.
+Training needs assessment was seen as requirement before initiating a capacity building programme30.

-It was found that delayed payments from the state agriculture department to Andhra Pradesh Micro Irrigation Project (APMIP is a special purpose vehicle to initiate MIS) leads to prolonged cycles of subsidy, that is, 120-150 days, whereas ideally it should be 75 days.
-There have been several instances where even though the payment cheques issued by APMIP are cleared by the state finance department, there is a delay in the transfer of funds by the state treasury to the implementing agency.
-This is one of the major hindrances for the industry players to invest, thereby limiting the scope of business in this sector.
+Through consultation with stakeholders, it was found that delayed payments from the state agriculture department to Andhra Pradesh Micro Irrigation Project (APMIP is a special purpose vehicle to initiate MIS) leads to prolonged cycles of subsidy.
+IWMI has also reported that the prescribed time for release of payments is around 40 - 45 days.
+However, MIS manufacturers' have stated that release of payments is sometimes delayed by a few months and in some cases even almost a year.31The delay in the transfer of funds is a major hindrance towards attracting investments, thereby limiting the scope of business in this sector.

 In the case of Gujarat Green Revolution Company Limited (GGRC) model, there is comparatively less uncertainty for the micro irrigation system supplier with regard to mobilizing funds.
-In this case, the state treasury in Gujarat releases the final payment to the implementing agency within 90 days without any delay.
-Similarly, in case of APMIP, ensuring the payment within specific timeline will reduce any needless inefficiencies and delays in the subsidy process.
+Through consultation with few micro irrigation suppliers in the area, it was reported that the state treasury in Gujarat usually releases the final payment to the implementing agency within 90 days without any delay.